infinitered/cdq/README.md

 ## iCloud

+**Removed as of version 2.0.0.
+If you still need this, pin cdq gem to before version 2.0.0**

 As of version 0.1.10, there is some experimental support for iCloud, written by
 @katsuyoshi.
 Please try it out and let us know how it's working for you.
 To enable, initialize like this: